mauricelambert/PythonToolsKit/README.md

      - Statistics
      - Sort and filter elements in the reports
      - The frequency and percentage of filtered elements
  - urlopen:
      - New urlopen based on urllib.request with a easiest way to manage HTTP error code (using decorator)
  - Dict:
      - Clean dict (for example, after loading the API response, you want to keep only certain informations)
      - Operator (some basic functions callable from operator)
  - List:
      - Operator (some basic functions callable from operator)
  - Tuple:
      - Operator (some basic functions callable from operator)
  - Function:
      - Operator (some basic functions callable from operator)
  - Arguments:
      - Password and password prompt
      - Input file and stdin
      - Output file and stdout
+ - Thread:
+     - Join all
+     - Class SimpleThread
+     - Thread decorator
+ - Import:
+     - import from path/filename
+ - GetFile:
+     - Research an existant file from current directory and lib directory
+     - Open an existant file from current directory or lib directory
+ - ScapyTools
+     - Command line arguments for scapy (ArgumentParser with an optional argument "interface" by default and iface research)

 ## Requirements